June-Skeeter/FinalProjects_GEOS270/docs/Data.md

 # Sources We Haven't Worked With

+## Municipal Data Sources

 The [City of Vancouver Data Portal](https://opendata.vancouver.ca/pages/home/) has a lots of data for the city: parks, zoning, bike lanes, transit etc.  Only for the **City** Vancouver.
 [Surrey](https://www.surrey.ca/services-payments/online-services/open-data), [Richmond](https://www.richmond.ca/discover/maps.htm), [Burnaby](https://www.burnaby.ca/services-and-payments/maps-and-open-data), etc. have their own.
 [Metro-Vancouver](http://www.metrovancouver.org/data#k=), which is inclusive of all thse cities has more data.
 Most large municipalities have some sort of data portal.
 * eg.  Google: "Toronto open data" and see what comes up.

+## BC Raster Data

 [Hectares BC](https://www.hectaresbc.org/app/habc/HaBC.html?type=raster&query=climatenormal.map) has a large stockpile of raster dataset for the province.
 Sometimes students have trouble with downloads from this site.
 If your download won't process, feel free to reach out.  *Just don't wait till the last minute.*

+## Police Involved Deaths Data

 [Police Involved Deaths in Canada](https://police-involved-deaths-ca.github.io/Data/) is a database I've been working on compiling.
+It is an incomplete account, but the most comprehensive record available.
+If you want to work with this data, please reach out to discuss some options and get more information.